videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: mute-unmute-mic
 ---

 # Mute / Unmute Mic - React Native

 Muting and Unmuting your microphone refers to turning your microphone off and on, respectively.

-When you mute your microphone, you prevent any sound from your microphone from being transmitted to other meeting participants, while unmuting it allows others to hear you.
+Muting your microphone prevents the transmission of any sound from your microphone to other meeting participants, while unmuting allows them to hear you.

 ### `unmuteMic()`

-- By using `unmuteMic()` function of `useMeeting` hook, local participant can publish audio to other participants.
+- By using the `unmuteMic()` function of the `useMeeting` hook, local participant can publish audio to other participants.

-  - You can call this method when the local participant is not broadcasting any audio to others.
+  - You can only call this method when the local participant is not broadcasting audio to others.

-- You can pass customised audio track in `unmuteMic()` by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).
+- You can pass customised audio track in the `unmuteMic()` method by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).

-- Audio stream of the participant can be accessed from the `micStream` property of `useParticipant` hook.
+- Audio stream of the participant can be accessed from the `micStream` property of the `useParticipant` hook.

 ### `muteMic()`

-- By using `muteMic()` function of `useMeeting` hook, local participant can stop publish audio to other participants.
+- By using the `muteMic()` function of the `useMeeting` hook, local participant can stop publishing audio to other participants.

-- You can call this method when the local participant is broadcasting any audio to others.
+- You can only call this method when the local participant is broadcasting audio to others.

 ### `toggleMic()`

-- By using `toggleMic()` function of `useMeeting` hook, local participant can start or stop publish audio to other participants based on the current state of the mic.
+- By utilizing the `toggleMic()` function of `useMeeting` hook, local participant can start or stop publishing audio to other participants based on the current state of the mic.

-- You can pass customised audio track in `toggleMic()` by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).
+- You can pass customised audio track in the `toggleMic()` method by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).

-- Audio stream of the participant can be accessed from the `micStream` property of `useParticipant` hook.
+- Audio stream of the participant can be accessed from the `micStream` property of the `useParticipant` hook.

 #### Example